Mamiya Press 23

 Half frame cameras are having a moment right now.
 The attraction of getting twice as many shots on your roll of 35mm film is hard to ignore.
 Pentax have recently launched a new half-frame camera and there are also cheaper (although rather expensive for what they are) half frame offerings out there too.

 No batteries are required.
 The exposure meter uses a light powered selenium cell which lasts for ever, or until it breaks.
-If the camera has been kept in its case the cell will probably be OK, if not you will be stuck with a single shutter speed which is not much fun.
-The viewfinder is nice and bright, and it shows the shutter and aperture settings along with marks that help you frame close up subjects.
+If the camera has been kept in its case the cell will probably be OK, if not you can set everything manually which is a bit more of a faff, but not a stopper.
+The viewfinder is nice and bright, and it shows the shutter and aperture settings selected by the camera along with marks that help you frame close up subjects.
 You can use a flash with it, but you’ll have to plug it into the socket on the front and then set the aperture by hand.
 The frame counter is hidden on the bottom of the camera.
-It goes all the way up to 72, which is what you would get from a 36 exposure film.
+It goes all the way up to 72 shots, which is what you would get from a 36 exposure film.

 Minolta Vectis-S1